chaosarium/PhotoArchive/README.md

 Install [thumbsup](https://thumbsup.github.io/) and its dependencies.

+Run `npm install moment` in working directory.
+Time parsing depends on this.

 ### Input Structure

 Structure the input folder in a way that folders containing photos are albums.
 An album is allowed to contain subalbums.
 Example: